koprty/TopDogFLICKS/README.md

 List anything else that you can get done to improve the app functionality!
 - [x] Scroll View implemented
 - [x] Added two other tabs: Popular and Upcoming Movies :D
+- [x] Added another dog icon :) and Customized the UI a tiny bit
 - [x] Part 1 Optional:
 - - Movies are displayed using a CollectionView instead of a TableView.